Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 At a more granular level...

-:calendar: more detailed documentation [scheduled for the next milestone](https://github.com/zcash/zcash/projects/25)
+Visit the [preview branch](https://github.com/zcash/zcash-android-wallet-sdk/tree/preview) for more detailed documentation and the latest code.

+:warning: Presently, the latest stable code lives in the `preview` branch, under active development, and is not yet released.